tiberiuzuld/angular-auto-save-form/README.md

 ```

 For radio inputs or if you want to group inputs on the same property use the [auto-save-form-property] attribute
-on one the inputs and prefix the name with a group name
+on one of the inputs and prefix the input name with a group name

 ```html
   <ng-form name="myForm" auto-save-form="callback">